choisus08/flexi_shift_backend/README.md

 ## Descripton
-Flexi Shift is an app that conveniently helps employers and employees schedule individual work shifts.
-Users can view their manually added list of shifts and the calendar month of choice displaying all other reserved shifts added by supervisors, colleagues, or coworkers.
+Flexi Shift is a full CRUD app that conveniently helps employers and employees schedule individual work shifts.
+Users can view their manually added list of shifts and the calendar month of choice displaying all other reserved shifts submitted by supervisors, colleagues, or coworkers.
 </br>

 ## Link